-Cultivating successful partnerships with purveyors, vendors, local businesses, and the like is a crucial element to long-term success.
+Cultivating winning partnerships with business partners, purveyors, vendors, local businesses, and the like is a crucial element to long-term success.

 Not always an easy task, as the quick-paced nature of the restaurant industry and its many moving parts can alter set plans at any time.

-Our co-Founder, Dan Simons, is well versed in the art of forming great partnerships, as he understands and appreciates the value and dedication that goes into a successful VSAG collaboration.
+Dan Simons is well versed in the art of forming great partnerships, as he understands and appreciates the value and dedication that goes into a successful VSAG collaboration.

 For example, we’ve guided our restaurant consulting client, Farmers Restaurant Group, through the ongoing process of growing lasting partnerships with bar & beverage partners, Copper Fox Distillery and Brooklyn Oenology in the creation of their Founding Farmers restaurant’s proprietary lines: From Farm to Still™ spirits and From Farm to Cork™ wine categories.

 From that project, and each restaurant consulting collaboration we work on, we learn from and therefore are able to continually improve our business.

 Here are Dan’s top three tips on making the most of your restaurant partnerships:

 1) Commitment.
 Successful restaurant partnerships start with a commitment to understanding the business model and challenges of your partner.
 This helps build real relationships.
 For example, when negotiating over price or delivery window times, you want to be negotiating for something that is feasible and sustainable for your vendor partner, not trying to squeeze them below their real bottom line or choking them to provide deliveries in a window that isn’t viable for them long term.